3drepo/3drepobouncer/tools/bouncer_worker/README.md

     "worker_queue": //name of the worker queue
     "callback_queue": //name of the callback queue
     "model_queue": //name of the model queue
-    "unity_queue": //name of the unity queue
+    "drawing_queue": //name of the drawing queue
-    "task_prefetch": //Number of tasks to process simultaneously on the worker queue (default: 4) "model_prefetch": //Number of tasks to process simultaneously on the model queue (default: 1) "sharedDir": //Path to the sharedSpace being referenced by the queue "maxRetries": //Maximum number of attempts to reconnect to the queue before giving up (default: 3) "waitBeforeShutdownMS": //In exitAfter mode, the number of ms to wait before shutting down the application (default: 60000)
+    "task_prefetch": //Number of tasks to process simultaneously on the worker queue (default: 4) "model_prefetch": //Number of tasks to process simultaneously on the model queue (default: 1) "drawing_prefetch": //Number of tasks to process simultaneously on the drawing queue (default: 1) "sharedDir": //Path to the sharedSpace being referenced by the queue "maxRetries": //Maximum number of attempts to reconnect to the queue before giving up (default: 3) "waitBeforeShutdownMS": //In exitAfter mode, the number of ms to wait before shutting down the application (default: 60000)